 Refurbished products can be serviced at an Apple retail store, via mail, or through an Apple Authorized Service Provider.

-With the iPad and iPhone, purchasing the AppleCare+ protection plan extends warranty coverage and telephone support to two years.
-It also covers two incidents of accidental damage, each subject to a $49 service fee (plus applicable tax) for repair or replacement.
+With the iPad and iPhone, purchasing the AppleCare+ protection plan extends warranty coverage and telephone support to at least two years.
+It also covers two incidents of accidental damage per year, each subject to a service fee (plus applicable tax) for repair or replacement.
 Accidental damage covers anything from water exposure to shattered displays due to drops, while Apple will fix manufacturing problems, including a faulty battery, at no cost.

 When a new Apple product is released, it does not become available for purchase from the refurbished store for several months.
 Most products are available after a three or four month wait, but refurbished versions of products with supply constraints may not be available for six to nine months after launch.

-Customers who are planning to wait to purchase a refurbished version of a newly launched product should plan to delay their purchase for at least three months.
+Customers who are planning to wait to purchase a refurbished version of a newly launched product should plan to delay their purchase for at least three months and longer with the iPhone.
+It often takes Apple more than a year to make refurbished versions of new iPhones available for purchase.

 Shipping and In-Store Pickup